 The facility and its staff need to be aware of the nature, causes, and effects of malnutrition and dehydration.
 They especially need to know which residents are most at risk and make extra efforts to ensure that these residents eat and drink adequately and are monitored for weight loss—all of which requires adequate numbers of staff, that the staff be adequately trained, and that the staff be competent and interested in doing their jobs.
 Failure in any of those areas can amount to neglect.
 If your loved one is facing signs of neglect and malnutrition in the resting home you might want to consider legal action with help of our Phoenix malnutrition attorneys.
 We have years of experience helping victims in Maricopa County.

 A Phoenix malnutrition attorney at the law firm of Knapp & Roberts has successfully handled many nursing home neglect cases, including claims for malnutrition and dehydration.
-Our Arizona injury lawyers understand the important Arizona and federal laws protecting nursing home residents, and we are taken very seriously by the lawyers who defend the nursing homes.
+Our malnutrition attorneys understand the important Arizona and federal laws protecting nursing home residents, and we are taken very seriously by the Phoenix malnutrition lawyers who defend the nursing homes.
 When the nursing homes try to avoid responsibility by deflecting blame onto the residents (they were uncooperative; they deceived the staff about their food and fluid intake), we know how to respond.

-Call us today for a fee consultation and case analysis.
+Call us today for a free consultation and case analysis.
 You will owe us nothing, ever, unless we obtain a damage award in your case.

 The personal injury attorneys in Phoenix, Arizona, at Knapp & Roberts have the compassion and trial lawyer skills to tell your story to a jury.
 We will get to know you and your family so that we can help the jury understand what has happened to you and your family and how it has changed your lives.
 Obtain the compensation necessary for the injuries and losses you have suffered.